-The Republic of Liberia's Mission to the United Nations represents the Country at the United Nations and has accreditation to Cuba and Brazil.
+The Permanent Mission of the Republic of Liberia to the United Nations represents the Country at the United Nations and has accreditation to Cuba and Brazil.

 It is responsible for ensuring Liberia's participation in the United Nations at all levels.
-The Mission is headed by His.
-Excellency Ambassador Lewis Garseedah Brown, II.
-He's assisted by a team of Diplomatic staff who represents Liberia's political, economic, social, legal and military interests at the United Nations.
-Their representation encompasses promotion of Liberia's policies on regional and global issues, as well as collaboration with other UN member states to achieve common objectives.
+The Mission is currently headed by Her Excellency Amb.
+Sarah Safyn Fyneah, Ambassador Extraordinary and Plenipotentiary and Permanent Representative.
+She's assisted by a team of Diplomatic staff who represent Liberia's political, economic, social, legal, and military interests at the United Nations.
+Their representation encompasses the promotion of Liberia's policies on regional and global issues, as well as collaboration with other UN member states to achieve common objectives.

 Liberia, a West African Country that covers a land area of 111,369 square kilometers (43,000 sq mi) is a founding member of the United Nations.
 It was among fifty (50) Countries that signed the Charter on June 26, 1945, creating the global body.
 Clarence L. Simpson, Vice-President of Liberia signed on behalf of the country during a ceremony held at the Veterans' War Memorial Building.

 In accordance with one of the key provisions of the UN Charter--to maintain international peace and security, Liberia is a peacekeeping contributor.
-The Country is currently contributing 75 peacekeepers to the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA).
-This is Liberia's first post war peacekeeping efforts and an act of reciprocity, having been a beneficiary of UN Peacekeeping efforts.
+The Country is currently contributing a contingent of peacekeepers to the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA).
+This is Liberia's first post-war peacekeeping efforts and an act of reciprocity, having been a beneficiary of UN Peacekeeping efforts.

-Liberia's Permanent Mission to the United Nations is located at 228 E, 45th Street, 6th Floor, Suite 600 A..
+The Republic of Liberia's Permanent Mission to the United Nations is located at 228 E, 45th Street, 6th Floor, Suite 600 A.